mwarning/meshnet-lab/tests/satellites2/README.md

 # Satellites 2

 Test a mobile topology with satellites, ground stations and gound clients.
-Similar to [Satellites1](../satellites1/) test.
+Similar to the [Satellites1](../satellites1/) test.
+The animation does not show live data from the simulation, but shows the movements in the test (at a different speed).

 ![image](animation.gif)